Cnut's invasion of England: Invasion

-In September of 1015, Cnut's fleet set sail for England with a Scandinavian army of 10,000 in 200 longships Cnut was at the head of an array of warriors from all over Scandinavia.
+In September 1015, Cnut's fleet set sail for England with a Scandinavian army of 10,000 in 200 longships Cnut was at the head of an array of warriors from all over Scandinavia.
 The invading army was composed primarily of mercenaries.

 According to the Peterborough Chronicle manuscript, one of the major witnesses of the Anglo-Saxon Chronicle, early in September 1015 Cnut came into Sandwich, and straightway sailed around Kent to Wessex, until he came to the mouth of the Frome, and harried in Dorset and Wiltshire and Somerset, beginning a campaign of an intensity not seen since the days of Alfred the Great.
 A passage from Queen Emma's Encomium provides a picture of Cnut's fleet:

 [T]here were there so many kinds of shields, that you could have believed that troops of all nations were present. ...
 Gold shone on the prows, silver also flashed on the variously shaped ships. ...
 For who could look upon the lions of the foe, terrible with the brightness of gold, who upon the men of metal, menacing with golden face, ... who upon the bulls on the ships threatening death, their horns shining with gold, without feeling any fear for the king of such a force?
 Furthermore, in this great expedition, there was present no slave, no man freed from slavery, no low-born man, no man weakened by age; for all were noble, all strong with the might of mature age, all sufficiently fit for any type of fighting, all of such great fleetness, that they scorned the speed of horsemen.